TitanComputer/Wordle-Auto-Solver/README.md

 - 🔄 Iterates guesses until the solution is found or all six attempts are used
 - 🤖 Auto-handles popups, ads, and dialogs during the game
 - 📥 Downloadable `.exe` version (Windows only)
+- 🔊 Ability to Translate the Solution to Persian and Pronounce in English

 ## 🖼️ Screenshots